 - Own geography.
 Portland’s Grady Britton is not only one of the oldest agencies in Portland, but it also supports the city.
 Check out its Portland non-profit grant program.

 - Own a high-interest demographic.
-Miami’s Viva owns Hispanic marketing.
+Miami’s Viva owns multi-cultural marketing.
 Linda Gonzales, its leader, is a recognized expert.
 She gets the calls from the trade press about anything related to cultural marketing.

 - Own a personality.
 The essence of getting past sameness is having a personality.
 The clients you want, buy people (you are in a people business).
 Australia’s Tiny Hunter does a couple of things right from the go.
 First, they tell the market that they specialize in family business marketing.
 Second, they introduce you to the leadership team right away via a home page video.
 Tiny Hunter is all about people: the type of client, the client’s customer and the agency leaders.
 How clear are your agency’s message and personality?

 - One more.
 Have a website that isn’t interchangeable with your neighbor agency’s site.
 And, remember, ask for the order.
 Your website is a sales tool.